Where Does Brain-to-brain Communication Come From? #

 Possible Adverse Effects of B2B Communication #

-As with the proliferation of the Internet, the widespread use of smart phones and the sweeping trend of globalization and tree trade (both are now faced with opposition, though), brain-to-brain communication has adverse effects too.
+As with the proliferation of the Internet, the widespread use of smart phones and the sweeping trend of globalization and free trade (both are now faced with opposition, though), brain-to-brain communication has adverse effects too.
 And these undesirable consequences might be thornier and more challenging to handle, as they may involve ethical and legal issues.
 Repercussions brought about by brain-to-brain communication for humanity are outlined as follows:

 Information overload #